 Parenting on Purpose: Influence #1

-In this series on influencing your kids rather than disciplining them, I have been discussing the benefits of seven approaches to influencing based on John Maxwell’s book, The 21 Irrefutable Laws of Leadership.
+In this series on influencing your kids rather than disciplining them, I have discussed the benefits of seven approaches to controlling based on John Maxwell’s book, The 21 Irrefutable Laws of Leadership.
 Today we are focusing on #1: They cared about me and showed it.

 Yours for better parenting,